aswinvk28/ai-in-business/Notes/Introduction-to-AI-in-Business/Using-AI-and-ML-in-Business/notes.md

 ## Things to remember

 - Start with business value

-- Use production data and academic data, matche reality and real world deployment
+- Use production data and academic data, match reality and real world deployment
 - Learning is key

 ## Key roles